TRAH03/arch/Arch Install.md

 ```
 Then reboot
 ## Gnome Desktop
-Very mac like, uses GTK for apps which is more common
+Very mac like, uses GTK for apps which are more common
 ```
 sudo pacman -S gnome
 ```